Lonesome Dove: Plot

 In the late 1870s, Captain Woodrow F. Call and Captain Augustus "Gus" McCrae, two famous retired Texas Rangers, run the Hat Creek Cattle Company and Livery Emporium in the small Texas border town of Lonesome Dove.
 Working with them are Joshua Deets, an excellent tracker and scout from their Ranger days; Pea Eye Parker, another former Ranger who, while illiterate, is both loyal and reliable.
 Other characters include Bolivar, a retired Mexican bandit who works as their cook; and Newt Dobbs, a 17-year-old boy whose mother was a prostitute named Maggie and whose father is widely thought by the outfit to be Call, though Call has never acknowledged this.

 Jake Spoon, another former Ranger, arrives in Lonesome Dove after an absence of more than 10 years, during which he has traveled widely across the United States.
 He reveals that he is on the run, having accidentally shot a dentist in Fort Smith, Arkansas.
 The dentist's brother happened to be the town's sheriff, July Johnson.

-Reunited with Gus and Call, Jake's description of the Montana Territory inspires Call to gather a herd of cattle and drive them north, to begin the first cattle ranch north of the Yellowstone River.
+Reunited with Gus and Call, Jake's description of the Montana Territory inspires Call to steal a herd of cattle and drive them north, to begin the first cattle ranch north of the Yellowstone River.
 Call, who has grown restless in retirement, is attracted to the romantic notion of being the first to settle in a pristine country.
 Gus is less enthusiastic, but changes his mind when reminded that the love of his life, Clara, lives on the Platte River near Ogallala, Nebraska, which would be on the route to Montana.
 The Hat Creek outfit rustles thousands of cattle from across the border in Mexico and recruits local cowboys in preparation for the drive.

 Ironically, Jake Spoon soon decides not to go at all, having made himself comfortable with the town's only prostitute, Lorena Wood, who is smitten with him after he promises to take her to San Francisco.
 At Lorena's insistence, however, Jake and she ultimately trail along behind the cattle drive.

 In Fort Smith, the young and inexperienced sheriff, 24-year-old July Johnson, reluctantly departs town on the trail of Jake Spoon, taking his 12-year-old stepson Joe with him, and leaving the inept deputy sheriff Roscoe Brown in charge.
 July's wife Elmira, who regrets her recent marriage to him, leaves shortly afterwards to search for her former lover Dee Boot.
 Roscoe is sent after July to inform him of her disappearance, and has many misadventures and strange encounters through Arkansas and Texas, assisted by a young girl named Janey, who escapes from sexual slavery to accompany him.
 Roscoe eventually reunites with July and Joe when they rescue Janey and him from bandits in Texas.